a-laughlin/a-laughlin.github.io/_posts/2017-05-28-high-value-javascript-1.md

 Terms to Know:
  - **Value**: People's desires Satisfied
- - **Quality**: Code's ability to satisfy peoples' desires.
+ - **Quality**: Code's ability to satisfy peoples' desires
- - **Quality Attributes**: Are to quality as flavors are to ice cream.
-Correspond to organization Value.
+ - **Quality Attributes**: Express the "flavor" of quality.
+Derived from organization priorities.
- - **Changeability**: How fast you or others can make error-free code changes to satisfy desires.
+ - **Changeability**: How fast you or others can make error-free code changes to satisfy desires
  - **[Technical Debt](https://en.wikipedia.org/wiki/Technical_debt)**: accumulations of low-quality code

 Improving quality grows exponentially harder as low quality code accumulates.
-Once code starts producing stress, you're getting near the edge.
 Starting early is far better.

 How to Increase Quality?
 By increasing Changeability!